mcikalmerdeka/NLP-Learning/Business Intelligence Chatbot with Langchain/README.md

 - "Show me the number of customers who made more than one purchase (repeat orders) for each year!"
 - "What are the top product categories by revenue per month?"
 - "Displays detailed information on the amount of usage for each type of payment for each year!"
+- "Which one showed the most significant increase?" (follow-up question)
+- "Break down those results by customer location" (contextual follow-up)

 ## ⚙️ How It Works